Chymyst/chymyst-core/docs/joinrun.md

 ## Reaction sites

-Reaction sites activate molecules and reactions:
+Writing a reaction site (RS) will at once activate molecules and reactions:
-Until a reaction site is made, molecules cannot be injected, and no reactions will start.
+Until an RS is written, molecules cannot be injected, and no reactions will start.

-Reaction sites are made with the `join` method:
+Reaction sites are written with the `site` method:

 ```scala
 site(reaction1, reaction2, reaction3, ...)